Bindi Irwin: Awards

 On 4 May 2008, Irwin won the Most Popular New Female Talent Logie Award.
 Then on 13 June 2008, at the age of nine, she became the youngest performer ever to win a Daytime Emmy Award when she won the award for "Outstanding Performer in a Children's Series".
-The previous record was held by Camryn Grimes, who won the "Outstanding Younger Actress in a Drama Series" at age ten for her performance in The Young and the Restless.
+The previous record was held by Camryn Grimes, who won the "Outstanding Younger Actress in a Drama Series" at age 10 for her performance in The Young and the Restless.
 In October 2014, Irwin was awarded Young Conservationist of the Year by the Australian Geographic Society.

 Personal life

 In July 2019, Irwin became engaged to Chandler Powell, an American professional wakeboarder from Florida.
 The couple first met as teenagers at Australia Zoo in November 2013.
 On 25 March 2020, they were married in a private ceremony at Australia Zoo.
-Irwin gave birth to a daughter on 25 March 2021, which was their first wedding anniversary.
+Irwin gave birth to a daughter, Grace Warrior Irwin Powell, on 25 March 2021, which was their first wedding anniversary.

-In March 2023, Irwin posted a post-surgery photo after suffering what she described as "insurmountable fatigue, pain and nausea" from endometriosis.
-She stated that she has been suffering for a decade.
+In March 2023, Irwin posted a post-surgery photo after suffering from endometriosis.
+She stated that she has been suffering for a decade and doctors had removed 37 lesions and a cyst during the operation.
+In May 2025, she underwent surgery to remove her appendix, during which a hernia was also stitched up and 14 endometriosis lesions were removed.